 Education: B.A., Renmin University of China; M.Sc., Hong Kong University of Science and Technology; Ph.D., University of British Columbia

 At Darden, he teaches "Financial Management and Policies."
-Before that, he taught "Corporate Finance" at the University of British Columbia, where he received a Ph.D. in finance.
-He also holds a B.A. in finance from Renmin University of China and an M.Sc. in economics from the Hong Kong University of Science and Technology.
+Before that, he taught "Corporate Finance" at the University of British Columbia, where he received a Ph.D. in Finance.
+He also holds a B.A. in Finance from Renmin University of China and an M.Sc. in Economics from the Hong Kong University of Science and Technology.

 Ting Xu's Ideas to Action Posts

 Do Excess Control Rights Benefit Creditors?
-Evidence from Dual-Class Firms, Journal of Financial and Quantitative Analysis, forthcoming.
+Evidence from Dual-Class Firms.
+Journal of Financial and Quantitative Analysis, 2020.

-Competition and Ownership Structure of Closely-Held Firms, Review of Financial Studies 30(5): 1583-1626.
+Competition and Ownership Structure of Closely-Held Firms, with Jan Bena.
+Review of Financial Studies (2017) 30(5): 1583-1626.

 Investor Tax Credits and Entrepreneurship: Evidence from U.S. States (NBER WP No. 27751), with Matthew Denes, Sabrina Howell, Filippo Mezzanotti, and Xinxin Wang